jbquijano/jbquijano.github.io/_pages/about.md

   - /about.html
 ---

-Kumusta?
+Kumusta (a greeting in Filipino)?
 I'm JB, a Master's student at the University of the Philippines, [Marine Science Institute](https://msi.upd.edu.ph/).
 I'm mostly interested in studying anything ecology but I'm now focused on understanding marine holobionts and the interactions among its members.
 I love playing around with ecological data (and teaching how to have fun working around them).

 My work and research
 ------